MarcoPon/SeqBox/README.md

 ![Disk Layout](http://i.imgur.com/cBoXONY.png)

 Normal files (pictures included) are in green, and the two SBX in different shades of blue.
-Then with an hex editor with zap the first system sectors and the FAT (in red)!
+Then with an hex editor we zap the first system sectors and the FAT (in red)!
 Time for recovery!

 We start with the free (GPLV v2+) [PhotoRec](http://www.cgsecurity.org/wiki/PhotoRec), which is the go-to tool for these kind of jobs.
 Parameters are set to "Paranoid : YES (Brute force enabled)" & "Keep corrupted files : Yes", to search the entire data area.